szmer/ActualScan/README.md

 8. Finally, you can issue the `docker-compose up` command.
 Your local ActualScan instance is now up and running!

 **Troubleshooting**
-- If you paste the first openssl command and it does nothing (says `req: Use -help for summary.`), try retyping it manually.
+- If you paste the first OpenSSL command and it does nothing (says `req: Use -help for summary.`), try retyping it manually.
 See [here](https://serverfault.com/questions/1021663/creating-csr-for-ssl-request-on-ubuntu-gives-error#comment1326408_1021666) for a similar problem.
 - If you use and enforce SELinux, the containers may have problems with reading from disk inside them.
 The usual symptom is Python complaining about unimportable modules.
 You can change the rules appropriately by running `chcon -Rt svirt_sandbox_file_t .` (probably as sudo) in the project directory.
-- If things (especially Storm and the `nimbus` container) behave strangely after restarting, try stopping everything with `docker-compose down` and restarting again with `docker-compose up`.
+- Storm and the `nimbus` container can crash after restarting if you don't run `docker-compose down` after stopping everything.
+You probably have to run `docker-compose down` before running `docker-compose up` again.

 ## Running tests and some tips for debugging